Emergency Preparedness Web Sites

 FLETC Early Warning System

 When the National Weather Service (NWS) issues a Severe Thunderstorm Warning for the area, it often means lightning, high winds, rain and/or hail could threaten personnel or facilities.
-The Safety Specialist Telecommunicator will sound the warning signal - a siren wail, followed by a pre-recorded announcement that there is a Severe Thunderstorm Warning.
+The Thorguard Lightning Prediction System will sound a warning signal - a siren wail, lasting 15 seconds.
 If you are outside when you hear this signal, you must seek shelter (preferably indoors) immediately.
+When lightning conditions have passed, an “all clear” signal will sound – a siren wail, consisting of three 5 second bursts with a 5 second pause between each burst.

 When the NWS issues a Tornado Warning (not a Tornado Watch) for the area, it means tornado activity has been identified in our immediate area and there is a distinct threat of a tornado.
 (A Tornado Watch means that conditions are favorable for tornado activity but that no specific tornado activity has yet been observed.)
 The Safety Specialist Telecommunicator will sound the warning signal – a siren fast wail, followed by a pre-recorded verbal announcement that there is a Tornado Warning.
 If you are outside, you must seek adequate shelter immediately.